 - If you are expecting a small crowd for the holidays, make this crockpot pot turkey and stuffing and serve the sautéed Brussels sprouts also - delicious!

 Hey if you want to catch all my videos, be sure to subscribe to my YouTube Channel.
 You'll be notified each time I share a new video!

 Sautéed Brussel Sprouts

-Place a cast iron skillet over medium heat on the stovetop.
+- Place a cast iron pan over medium heat on the stovetop.
 Add the butter and olive oil, heat until hot and bubbly.

 - Next add the halved brussels sprouts.
 Flip them over so the flat side is flat on the bottom of the pan.
 Place in a single layer.
 Saute uncovered and undisturbed for 5 minutes.
 Do not stir, allow to cook and caramelize.

 - Give a good stir, allow to cook for another 2-3 minutes, again let it cook and caramelize.